MirelaI/flask_heroku_example/README.md

 _Note: this example starts from zero, and some files might be different from what you have currently setup.
 If you already have your project setup and working, you do __NOT__ need to follow this steps.
 Just have a read through and understand how you setup a Heroku app and keep secret keys seret.
 Here we go..._

+_Note 2: You will see in this demo either config variables or environment variables, I am referring to the same thing :) as I we are going to use environment variables in order to store any configuration that we need for our application._

 ## Create a Flask application

+### Create your git repository

 You need to login into your GitHub repository and create your project repository.
 Once you've done that, go to your terminal and make a local copy of your repository and cd into it.
 See below the terminal commands: